shitingzhang/data-analysis-project/README.md

 ## Research Question

-Is prolonged sedentary behavior associated with increased prevalence of low back pain and functional activity limitations in adults, after controlling for age, sex, and BMI?
+Which lifestyle and demographic factors are associated with self-reported functional movement difficulty in working-age U.S. adults (20–65)?

 ---